Internal

 "May you be cursed to live in interesting times"

-France had irreversibly changed in almost every way during the period from the FR of 1789 & LeBon thought much of this was due to social contagion
+France had irreversibly changed in almost every way during the period from the Fr Rev of 1789 & LeBon thought much of this was due to social contagion

-The FR is seen as historically important because, as Tocqueville noted, the freedoms, etc. which the rev embraced were a historically new model for society
+The Fr Rev is seen as historically important because, as Tocqueville noted, the freedoms, etc. which the rev embraced were a historically new model for society

-The FR validates many of Farley's necessary conditions for rev in that
+The Fr Rev validates many of Farley's necessary conditions for rev in that:

 - the peasants, the third estate, was dissatisfied because of high taxes, poverty, oppression of the populace by the military, etc.